 Scottish Funk combo Average White Band, equally known as AWB, is far from being limited to the sole ‘Pick Up The Pieces’ in terms of classics.

 1977 saw them recording an album – ‘Benny And Us’ – along with late Soul icon Ben E. King.
 Among its highlights, the jazzy ‘A Star In The Ghetto’.
 A cut written by Phillip Mitchell and arranged by the great Arif Mardin.
-With Ray Baretto on congas and Tom Moulton in charge of the mixing work…
+With Ray Baretto on congas.
+But also Tom Moulton in charge of the mixing work…

-Average White Band eventually partnered with producer Dan Hartman on ‘Cupid’s Fashion’ back in 1982, collaborating with songwriters such as Kashif and Harold Faltermeyer.
-They disbanded though a year later and reunited in 1989 to release a new album.
-‘Aftershock’ (that’s its title) featured guest appearances by Chaka Khan, Ronnie Laws and The Ohio Players.
+Average White Band eventually partnered with producer Dan Hartman on ‘Cupid’s Fashion’ back in 1982.
+Collaborating with songwriters such as Kashif and Harold Faltermeyer.
+They disbanded though the year after and reunited in 1989 to release a new album.
+‘Aftershock’ (that’s its title) featured guest appearances by Chaka Khan.
+And also Ronnie Laws and The Ohio Players.

 AWB have never ceased recording since, despite regular line-up modifications.

 Alan Gorrie and Onnie McIntyre are the only remaining original members of the band.

 One of the highlights from their 1976 ‘Soul Searching’ album, the smooth ‘A Love Of Your Own’.
 A track which has resurfaced after 42 years.
 This under the form of a Disco/Funk fueled remix courtesy of Spanish producers Juan Chousa and Kanike for UK label Papa Records.